The benefits of natural gas and propane autogas vehicles have been widely established and publicized. These include:

 - Reduced fuel and maintenance expenses, often leading to a lower TCO.

-Natural Gas is readily available to end-users through a utility pipeline, and exploration in the United States has led to the discovery of significant new natural gas reserves.
+Compressed Natural Gas (CNG) is readily available to end-users through a utility pipeline, and exploration in the United States has led to the discovery of significant new natural gas reserves.
 In recent years, 80% to 90% of the natural gas used in the United States was domestically produced.
 And yes, it is significantly less harmful to our environment.